How Treasury Bills and Money Market Funds React to Falling Interest Rates

 Stable Yield

-One key feature of T-bills is that they guarantee a stable yield if held to maturity.
+One key feature of T-bills is that they guarantee returns if held to maturity.
 When you purchase a T-bill, you know exactly what the return will be because they are sold at a discount and mature at face value.
 This provides predictability in returns, which is valuable in a low-interest-rate environment.

 Behavior When Interest Rates Go Down